viniciusbastos-dev/Challenge-Oracle-ONE-Criptografador/README.md

 ## Usage

 1. Access the cryptographer website.
-2. Enter the text you wish to encrypt in the provided text box.
+2. Enter the text you wish to encrypt or decrypt in the provided text box.
-3. Click the "Encrypt" button to view the text converted according to the defined substitutions.
+3. Click the "Criptografar" button to convert the text to the defined substitutions or click the "Descriptografar" button to revert the substitutions back to the original text.
-4. The encrypted text will be displayed in the designated area or copied to the clipboard, depending on the implementation.
+4. The processed text will be displayed in the designated area or copied to the clipboard, depending on the implementation.

 ## Technologies Used